Three ways you can increase your blog traffic without much effort

-Successful blogs usually use WordPress, which is open source and one of the most popular blogging platforms.
-There is a small cost involved in paying for web hosting and a custom domain.
+Successful blogs usually use WordPress.
+It is free and open source and is one of the most popular blogging platforms.
+There is a small cost involved in paying for quality web hosting and a custom domain.

 There can be a bit of a learning curve with all the customization options and sometimes using professional web developers is necessary.

 But if you are not in this league yet, you can still achieve some success with a free blogging platform.

 WordPress.com, which is the free version or WordPress hosts blogs on an advertising-supported platform is probably the best choice.

 The following guide is not meant for personal blogs and journals.
 But if you want to start a blog or you are currently building a blog to make money or to influence, these tips will help you build your own basic SEO strategy.

 - You don’t have to write all new content